 Voice problems involve speech that is too high or too low, monotone or interrupted by breaks, too loud or too soft, or harsh, hoarse, breathy or nasal sounding.

-Fluency problems, more often called stuttering, may begin as early as preschool, although that is sometimes corrected on its own.
+Fluency problems, more often called stuttering, may begin as early as preschool, although it is sometimes corrected on its own.
 It can also continue into adulthood.
 With stuttering, the normal flow of speech is disrupted.

 Language delays or disorders are experiences by children who have difficulty developing adequate vocabulary and grammar, following instructions, making sense of written material and expressing their ideas verbally or in writing.